allisonabinger/YardHopper/Dev/Back-End/server/README.md

 Handles HTTP requests and client responses.

 `listingsController.ts`
 - Parses incoming request data, validates the input data, and calls appropriate service functions.
 Then, constructs the HTTP response and status codes for the client.
-Functions include `fetchListings`, `createListing`, `updateListing`, `addImage`, and `deleteListing`.
+Functions include `fetchListings`, `createListing`, `updateListing`, `addImage`, `removeImage`, and `deleteListing`.

 `usersControllers.ts`
 - Parses incoming request data, validates the input data, and calls appropriate service functions.
 Then, constructs the HTTP response and status codes for the client.
 Functions include `fetchUsers`, `fetchSavedListings`, `saveListing`, `removeSavedListings`, `fetchUserListings`, and `deleteUser`.

 #### Services - services/
-Handles database interaction and storage.
+- Handles database interaction and storage.
 Uses information sent from the `controllers` to access the DB and Storage.

 `listingService.ts`
-Handles the /listings collection with the DB and the image storage in firestore.
-Functions include `getListings`, `postListing`, `updateListingInDB`,`addImageToListing`, and `removeListingInDB
+- Handles the /listings collection with the DB and the image storage in firestore.
+Functions include `getListings`, `postListing`, `updateListingInDB`,`addImageToListing`, `removeImageInDB`, and `removeListingInDB`.

+`userService.ts`
+- (**not yet implemented**)

+`imageService.ts`
+- Handles connections to the Firebase storage for images.
+Functions include `uploadImageToFirebase`, `removeImageInFirebase`, `removeFolderInFirebase`, and `getFilePathFromURI`.

+`geolocateService.ts`
+- Handles geolocation services and access to the third-party API, GeoApify.
+Functions include `generateGeo`, `generateCoordinatesByAddress`, and `generateCoordinatesByZipcode`.

+#### Models - models/
+Contains interfaces and types used for consistency across the project.

+`listingModel.ts`
+- Contains the most up to date interface of `Listing`, which is used across the project.

+#### Middleware - middlewares/
+Holds the middleware configurations needed for authentication and error handling (**not yet implemented**)

+`authMiddleware.ts`
+- (**not yet implemented**)

+`errorHandler.ts`
+- (**not yet implemented**)

+#### Seed - seed/
+Used to seeding the database.
+Contains lots of formatting for previous versions of data, and was updated frequently with new requests for posting documents.
+Should not be used to seed database, but housed for future implementations.
+Also hold images/ used in the project.

+#### Documentation - swagger/
+Holds the configurations for the swaggerUI documentation.

+`swagger.json`
+- Contains most of the rules set up to build the UI for the API documentation.

 ### Framework